dataqcompany/jobs/README.md

 We are actively looking for software engineers based in Munich or remote/hybrid to join our team!

 Thank you for your interest!
-You already should know about us, at [DQC.ai](https://dqc.ai), and hopefully, you are as interested in changing the future of data (quality) as we are! 😉
+You already should know about us, [DQC.ai](https://dqc.ai), and hopefully, you are as interested in changing the future of data (quality) as we are! 😉

 **Tech stack**:
 - BackEnd